stuartasutton/asn/README.md

 ## Upload

-In all cases, upload the Schema File 2 (ASN_Profile.jsonld) and as many of the thirteen concept schemes as the mapping project demands.
-Also condider whether the asnContext.json file is needed.
+In all cases, use the Schema File 2 (asnProfile.jsonld) and as many of the thirteen concept schemes as necessary.
+Also condider whether the asnContext.json file is needed to suport JSON-LD serializations.